Frederik Børsting

-Frederik Lindbøg Børsting ([ˈpɶɐ̯ste̝ŋ]; born 13 February 1995) is a Danish professional footballer who plays for Norwegian First Division side SK Brann.
+Frederik Lindbøg Børsting ([ˈpɶɐ̯ste̝ŋ]; born 13 February 1995) is a Danish professional footballer who plays for Danish 1st Division side AaB.

 Club career

 AaB

 Børsting played for RKG Klarup until he was 12 years old, before joining AaB.
 He was promoted to the first team in the summer 2014.
 He got his Danish Superliga debut on 26 July 2014 when he was in the line-up against FC Midtjylland.
 Børsting was surprised over all the time he got in his first season at the first team.
 He played 19 league games and two Europe League games in his first season, which the player hadn't expected.

 He quickly became a profile for both AaB and the Danish U21 national team.
 After a great 2015/16 season, he extended his contract in March 2016 until 2019.

 Following his extension, he was part of the Denmark team at the 2016 Olympics and played all four matches until Denmark was eliminated in the quarter final.